zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is March 23, 2025, let's keep going!
+Today is March 24, 2025, let's keep going!
 As the saying goes.
-Time is a bird flying into eternity.
+If you obey all the rules, you'll miss all the fun.